sgmlguru/xproc-batch/README.md

 XProc Batch also allows you to run any XSpec unit tests you write for your individual XSLT stylesheets alongside the XSLT pipeline by listing them in an XSpec test manifest file similar to the XSLT manifest.
 The XSpec manifest format is described in `xspec-tools/rng/xspec-manifest.rnc`.

 An example pipeline, complete with a pipeline manifest XSLT stylesheets, a test manifest and XSpec unit test examples, is available at [XSLT Pipelines](https://github.com/sgmlguru/xslt-pipelines).
-It should provide hints on how to create your own XSLT pipeline.

 ## Requirements